 Bacteriostatic treatments differ from bactericidal versions in that they inhibit the growth and multiplications of bacterial cells, rather than directly kill them.

-Bacteriostatic agents are able to achieve this by obstructing the metabolic mechanisms of the bacterial cell, in most cases targeting the protein synthesis.
+Bacteriostatic agents can achieve this by obstructing the metabolic mechanisms of the bacterial cell, in most cases targeting the protein synthesis.
 While doing this does not cause outright cell death, it does effectively inhibit further growth and DNA replication of the bacterial cells.

 When bacteriostatic agents are utilized, the treatment will regulate the number of bacterial cells.
 While the bacteria will not be eliminated, their numbers will not increase.